EXERCISE DURING PREGNANCY

 • May help reverse trunk muscle imbalance

-• May initiate a pain desensitization process leading to increased pain detection threshold
+• May initiate a pain desensitisation process leading to increased pain detection threshold.

 WHAT DO I NEED TO BE WARY OF?